Posts

 5. Consistency

-Big companies are often stretched in many different directions, so much so that departments could even end up working to cross purposes or unknowingly undermine one another with prospects and customers.
+Big companies are often stretched in many different directions, so much so that departments could even end up working for cross purposes or unknowingly undermine one another with prospects and customers.
 A small business has the luxury of finding and focusing on a few or even one common purpose.
 Employees not only understand the mission but can work together to achieve the goals with a minimum of disruption, since communication is practically instantaneous, everyone can be apprised of the status of all the projects underway at any given time.

-The more consistent a brand experience is, the stronger the impression can be; but remember that a consistently boring experience might be just as bad as a negative one.
+The more consistent a brand experience is, the stronger the impression can be, but remember that a consistently boring experience might be just as bad as a negative one.
 Decide what type of customer experience your brand should deliver and what you will do to get it done.
 Ensure that all staff have a clear understanding of how what they do impacts and have the ability to improve the customer experience.

 Regardless of size, your company has small business superpowers big competitors can’t replicate.
 The question is, have you discovered them, and how will you use them for good?